I'll Never Break Your Heart: Music videos

-Two music videos were released for "I'll Never Break Your Heart".
+Two music videos were released for "I'll Never Break Your Heart."

-Original version

-The accompanying music video follows a group of girls, one of whom has recently broken up with her boyfriend, as stated in the video's introduction.
+The first music video aired in December 1995, for Germany, France, and other nations in Western Europe.
+The video follows a group of girls, one of whom has recently broken up with her boyfriend, as stated in the introduction.
 The band members are on a ski vacation, and each partners up with one of the girls.
 Brian Littrell gets together with the girl who had just broken up with her boyfriend.
-The girl Kevin Richardson is matched with was his then-girlfriend and now-wife Kristin Willits, as she was asked by the director to be featured in the video as an extra.
-The group had not skied before or seen snow, and would constantly fall off after the cameras stopped rolling.
+The girl Kevin Richardson is matched with was his then-girlfriend and now-wife Kristin Willits, as she was asked by the director Lionel C. Martin to be featured in the video as an extra.
+The group had not skied before or seen snow and would constantly fall off after the cameras stopped rolling.
 This original video was filmed in November 1995 in Snowbird, Utah.
-It first aired in December 1995 in Germany, France, and other nations in Western Europe.

-Alternate version

 The second video, directed by Bille Woodruff, was released to MTV in June 1998 for the US market.
-It later appeared as the first video on Total Request Live.
-The video features each band member singing in their own uniquely styled apartment which are stacked atop one another in a tall building.
-Late in the video, each of the members is shown to have a girl in their apartment.
-The group is also shown singing together in a cylindrical tunnel which has a rotating round porthole at the near end, though which the camera observes.
-A version of the video was also released for the Spanish version of the song.
+It has amassed more than 59 million views on YouTube as of September 2021 and is the most well-known of the two versions.
+A video version of the song was also released for the Spanish version.
+The video features each band member singing in their own uniquely styled apartment which is stacked atop one another in a tall building.
+Late in the video, each member is shown to have a girl in their apartment.
+The group is also shown singing together in a cylindrical tunnel with a rotating round porthole near the end, through which the camera observes.
+The dog in Littrell's apartment was his dog, and the girl in his apartment was his then-girlfriend, now-wife Leighanne Wallace.

-The dog in Littrell's apartment was actually his dog, and the lady in his apartment was his then-girlfriend, now-wife Leighanne Wallace.
-Numerous teen magazines speculated that Nick Carter and his "girlfriend" in the video were engaged.
-In reality, Carter's girlfriend in the video was portrayed by 16-year-old actress, Jessica Mion, who had never met any of the Backstreet Boys until the filming of the video, and never met with them since.

-This video version was published on YouTube in April 2011.
-It has amassed more than 59 million views as of September 2021.

 Other versions

-The Spanish version of the song, titled "Nunca Te Haré Llorar", was later recorded in Zürich along with a Spanish version of "Anywhere for You".
+The Spanish version of the song, titled "Nunca Te Haré Llorar," ("I'll Never Make You Cry") was later recorded in Zürich along with a Spanish version of "Anywhere for You."
 The idea came after they had started gaining success in Spanish countries such as Mexico and Spain.
 The label suggested they created Spanish versions to dedicate to those countries.
 Andy Williams released a version in 2007 on his album, I Don't Remember Ever Growing Up.
 The video for the Spanish version was shot directly after the English video for the US market.